 Son of William Charles Retford, b- 1899 – d- 1960, joined hills in 1919, known as “Young Bill” in the workshop.
-He was a very good all rounder but like Arthur Copleyhad little joy for the work, withstanding this his contribution to the workshop was “incalculable”.
-The BVMA book suggests he lost his hearing towards the end of his life and was tragically knocked down by a car yards from the Hills workshop, but a close relative has written to us with the following correction.
+He was a very good all rounder but like Arthur Copleyhad he had little joy for the work.
+Withstanding this, his contribution to the workshop was “incalculable”.
+The BVMA book suggests he lost his hearing towards the end of his life and was tragically knocked down by a car yards from the Hills workshop.
+A close relative has written to us with the following correction.

 His bows for Hill are stamped with two dots.

 W E HILL & SONS W R Retford Violin

 W E HILL & SONS, W R Retford c1910

 Enter your details below to make an enquiry about these bows.
 A member of our team will contact you shortly.